GothicKit/ZenKit/contributing.md

-# how to contribute to _phoenix_
+# How to contribute to _ZenKit_

 If you'd like to add a feature or fix a bug, you're more than welcome to help!
 You can grab one of the open issues and start to work on it, too.

-There are some conventions I'd ask you to keep in mind while writing code for _phoenix_.
+There are some conventions I'd ask you to keep in mind while writing code for _ZenKit_.
 I've outlined them below.

-## conventions
+## Conventions

 There are a few things that should be followed to keep the codebase consistent.

-### git
+### Git

 Your commits should be small.
-Avoid bundling multiple changes relating (for example) multiple different issues or bug into one commit.
+Avoid bundling multiple changes relating to (for example) multiple different issues or bugs into one commit.
 Rather, create multiple smaller commits, each self-contained only changing one part of the logic[^1].

-Git commits should follow roughly the following format: `<class_name>: <commit_message>`.
-If you're working on a tool, you can use `tools: <tool_name>: <commit_message>`.
-If your commit affects something about the build system or other non-C++ related things, use `project: <commit_message>`.
-Take a look at existing commits to get a better idea as to what I mean.

-[^2]: For example, if there is an issue with the VM and you change something, then add a new API to the `script`, those should be two separate commits.
+[^1]: For example, if there is an issue with the VM and you change something, then add a new API to the `DaedalusScript`, those should be two separate commits.

 ### C++ code

-_phoenix_ roughly follows the naming convention of the standard library.
-This includes:

-* Class names are `snake_case`
+* Class names are `PascalCase`
 * Function names are `snake_case` and private member functions are prefixed with an underscore
 * Member variables are `snake_case` and private member variables are prefixed with `_m_`